 You will benefit from previous experience in community engagement, project coordination, and/or in-field biological work.
 You will need administrative, communication, and interpersonal skills as well as curiosity and a desire to learn.

 - Demonstrated ability to implement conservation projects; transferable skills are acceptable

 - Strong written and verbal communication skills and ability to work with a variety of community members with diverse cultural backgrounds, worldviews, and temperaments

 - Strong computer skills, including Word and Excel

-- Highly organized, motivated self-starter with the ability to prioritize in a fast-paced work environment
+- Highly organized with the ability to prioritize in a fast-paced work environment

-- Creativity, sense of humor, “can do” spirit, collegiality, flexibility, strong desire to learn
+- Innovative problem-solving abilities, flexibility, strong desire to learn

 - Experience with community engagement